 Instructions

-- Melt the white chocolate in a double boiler or in the microwave until completely melted and fluid, then place in a medium deep bowl.
+- Melt the white chocolate in a double boiler or microwave until smooth.

 Notes

-Storage: Up to 1 week in the fridge, up to 3 months in the freezer.
+Storage: Up to 1 week in the fridge or 3 months in the freezer.

 - Prep Time: 30 minutes